partiql/partiql-docs/drafts/LET-DRAFT.md

 `TODO` add an example.
 * Since we do not allow shadowing in the `FROM` clause(not explicitly stated in the spec, but no one really allows it), shadowing should be prohibited in this scenario.
 * `LET` could be defined similar to `JOIN` in regard to our grammar.
-* If we defined it that way, we could not extends the support to other clauses.
+* If we defined it that way, we could not extend the support to other clauses.

-1. `LET` as a clause:
+2. `LET` as a clause:

 * The advantage to do so is that we can extend the support to different clause in the future.
 * Under option 1, we allow shadowing by saying that variables defined in `LET` will overwrite the variables defined in the `FROM`